skunkie/django-python3-ldap/README.rst

 Features
 --------

-- Authenticate users with an LDAP server.
+- Authenticate users with one or more LDAP servers.
 - Sync LDAP users with a local Django database.
 - Supports custom Django user models.
 - Works in Python 2 and 3!